| | ForewordThis pamphlet is designed to help

 should inspect these floors to see that the material has been laid

-The asphalt tile or linoleum should
+in a workmanlike manner The asphalt tile or linoleum should

 be properly fitted around the corners and fixtures.
 If there